-Year Ended Decem ber 31,
+Year Ended December 31,

-(In thousands) 2022 2021
+(In thousands) 2021 2020

-Service charges on deposit accounts \$ 628 \$ 563
+Service charges on deposit accounts \$ 563 \$ 588

-Debit card interchange and surcharge income 758 855
+Debit card interchange and surcharge income 855 760

+Investment services income 88

-Insurance commissions 451 722
+Insurance commission and fees 722 755

-Loan servicing fees 189 151
+Loan servicing fees 151 124

-\$ 2,026 \$ 2,291
+\$ 2,291 \$ 2,315

 Service charges on deposit accounts: The Company earns fees from its deposit customers for transaction-based, account maintenance, and overdraft services.
 Transaction-based fees, which include services such as stop payment charges, wire transfers, and official check charges, are recognized at the time the transaction is executed as that is the point in time the Company fulfills the customer's request.
 Account maintenance and inactivity fees, which relate primarily to monthly maintenance and servicing, are recognized at the end of the month in which maintenance occurs.
 Overdraft fees are recognized at the point in time that the overdraft occurs.
-Service charges on deposit accounts are withdrawn from the customer's account balance.
+Service charges on deposits are withdrawn from the customer's account balance.

 Debit card interchange and surcharge income: The Company earns interchange income from debit cardholder transactions conducted through the MasterCard International Inc. payment network.
-Additionally, ATM surcharges are also assessed on foreign (non-customer) users who use the Company's ATM network of machines.
+Additionally, ATM surcharges are also assessed on foreign (non-customer) users at the Company's ATM network of machines.
 Interchange fees from cardholder transactions represent a percentage of the underlying transaction value and foreign surcharges are a fixed fee per transaction.
 Both are recognized daily, concurrently with the transaction processing services provided to the cardholder.